-A full complement of strings, woodwinds, brass, and percussion that meets on Thursday afternoons at 4:30 p.m.
+A full complement of strings, woodwinds, brass, and percussion that meets on Wednesday evenings at 7 p.m.

 A more intimate group featuring strings and selected woodwinds, brass and/or percussion, that meets on Wednesday afternoons at 4:20 p.m.

 Rehearsals for the Hofstra Symphony Orchestra and the Hofstra Chamber Orchestra take place in the Shapiro Family Hall's beautiful rehearsal hall (SFH 10), with performances in the John Cranford Adams Playhouse (South Campus).
 Both orchestras perform masterworks by the most renowned composers in music history, from the Baroque era to the 21st century.
 The orchestras also take part in readings of new works by Hofstra composers.